9406012766/fabzero/stereolithography.md

 Click on "updatepcb" button to update any specific component.
 Then select "Route Track" optionand drag the route track line as per the white lines of the ckt.

-Download "fab.pretty" & save in "KiCad Project" folder.
+Every changes have to save in "KiCad Project" folder.
-Click on "Assign PCB Foot Print", select "Preference", click on "Manage FootPrint Libraries", click on "project Specific Libraries", click on "Folder" to select "Feb.Pretty".
+Click on "Assign PCB Foot Print", select "Preference", click on "Manage FootPrint Libraries", click on "project Specific Libraries".
 This will show "Active (Tick)", Library path, plugin type (kicad).